-

 Dynamite Blast is the biggest "noob trap" card in the game, and by that I mean this: Imagine you just bought the game, know very little about it and decide to get started with the Core Campaign.
 You pick Roland as your Investigator, as naturally Guardians are usually the Investigator that attract greenhorns the most for solo play, and decide to build a deck yourself.
 You pick cards to build your deck, see Dynamite Blast among the main offensive events, pick it up and try using it...
 And then realise how botherline useless it is.

-Let's talk about the positive: 3 AoE damager that doesn't not require a test to deal is extremely good.
+Let's talk about the positive: 3 AoE damage that doesn't not require a test to deal is extremely good.
 If you nail a room of 3 enemies or so, it already pays for itself despite the high resource cost.
 The cards also gets a discount and makes you immune to attacks of opportunity when played when upgraded

 As for the negatives: you provoke attacks of opportunity when played and it can cause friendly fire, these two combine makes it impractical to blow your location up with it, because most of the time it will leave you and your companions in pretty awful conditions, making any kill you score with it a phyrric victory at best